openvinotoolkit/datumaro/docs/user_manual.md

 ### Filter datasets <a id="filter"></a>

-This command allows to create a sub-dataset from a dataset.
+This command allows to extract a sub-dataset from a dataset.
 The new dataset includes only items satisfying some condition.
-[XPath](https://devhints.io/xpath) is used as a query format.
+The XML [XPath](https://devhints.io/xpath) is used as a query format.

-There are several filtering modes available (`-m/--mode` parameter).
+There are several filtering modes available (the `-m/--mode` parameter).
 Supported modes:
 - `i`, `items`
 - `a`, `annotations`